Joe Bruechner

 04

 The stdin trap was the first real blocker.
-Claude Code CLI hangs indefinitely if you don't close stdin on the spawned process — it sits there waiting for input that will never come.
-The fix is a single line (claude.stdin.end()) but it took real debugging time to figure out why a successfully spawned process would produce zero output and eventually time out.
+The Claude Code CLI hangs forever if you don't close stdin on the spawned process.
+It just sits there waiting for input that never comes.
+The fix is one line, claude.stdin.end(), but it took real debugging time to work out why a process that spawned fine would produce zero output and then time out.

-Linear's OAuth for the Agent Activity API is unusual.
-It requires a client_credentials grant with actor=application, not the standard authorization code flow.
-Personal API keys don't work — you get cryptic access-denied errors.
-The Linear SDK doesn't expose the agent activity mutations directly either, so the agent uses raw GraphQL fetch calls.
-And the authorization header expects the bare token without a Bearer prefix.
+Linear's OAuth for the Agent Activity API is its own beast.
+It needs a client_credentials grant with actor=application, not the usual authorization code flow.
+Personal API keys don't work at all; you just get cryptic access-denied errors.
+The Linear SDK doesn't expose the agent-activity mutations directly either, so the agent falls back to raw GraphQL fetch calls.
+And the authorization header wants the bare token, no Bearer prefix.

-Timeout tuning was another surprise.
-The default 3-minute execution limit seemed generous until Claude (especially Opus) started analyzing real codebases.
-Even moderate investigation tasks regularly take 5-8 minutes.
-The recommended setting is 10 minutes.
-And the Linear CLI's credential storage (keytar) requires D-Bus and a desktop keyring — neither of which exist on a headless VPS.
-That was a complete blocker until the Linear CLI added environment variable authentication support.
+Timeouts were another surprise.
+The default 3-minute limit seemed generous until Claude, especially Opus, started working through real codebases.
+Even moderate investigations regularly run 5 to 8 minutes, so I bumped it to 10.
+And the Linear CLI's credential storage (keytar) needs D-Bus and a desktop keyring, neither of which exists on a headless VPS.
+That one was a hard blocker until the Linear CLI shipped environment-variable auth.

 prompt-builder.ts